stsypanov/PyThermalCamera-Windows/README.md

 - You have the correct drivers installed (or just that the camera shows up as a video device)
 - You have all dependencies installed
 - You have Python in your `PATH`
-- You and are starting in the root directory of the repo
+- You are starting in the root directory of the repo

 If that is in order, the following command can be used to run the program: